-Table 9-1 Consequence Analysis - Coastal Erosion and Sea Level Rise
+Table 10.0-3 Consequence Analysis - Coastal Erosion

-Hazard Coastal Erosion and Sea Level Rise Impact on Public Coastal erosion may impact homeowners and tourists located along the coast.
+Hazard Coastal Erosion Impact on Public Coastal erosion may impact homeowners and tourists located along the coast.
 While coastal erosion frequently occurs over a period of time, some events may be caused by other hazards such as hurricanes or tropical storms.
 Impact on Responder In addition to the fire, police and normal emergency responders associated with any disaster event, beach lifeguards are called on to protect the public and enforce the necessary beach closures.
-Continuity of Operations COOPs are a requirement of the state and local governments.
-COOPs provide the framework to ensure that state and local agencies are able to continue performance of essential functions under a broad range of circumstances such coastal erosion and/or sea level rise scenarios/events.
-Delivery of Services Road and bridge closures, as well as transit service disruptions to protect public safety ma be a consequence.
+Continuity of COOPs are a requirement of the state and local governments.
+COOPs provide the framework to ensure that state and local Operations agencies are able to continue performance of essential functions under a broad range of circumstances such as coastal erosion.
+Delivery of Services Road and bridge closures, as well as transit service disruptions to protect public safety may be a consequence.
 If they do occur, the ability to deliver goods and services efficiently will be impacted locally, regionally, or statewide depending on the magnitude of the event and level of service disruptions.
 Property, Facilities, and Infrastructure Coastal property market values do not appear to be affected in the long term.
 However, in a 2000 report to the United States Congress, FEMA estimated that coastal erosion may cost property owners \$500 million a year in structural damages and loss of land.
-In New Jersey, construction of new residential development, reconstruction of existing residential development, and the conversion of single family dwellings into multi-unit dwellings continue in hazardous areas.
+In New Jersey, construction of new residential development, reconstruction of existing residential development, and the conversion of single-family dwellings into multi-unit dwellings continue in hazardous areas.
 Impact on Environment Coastal erosion negatively impacts beaches, wetlands, marshes, and coastal habitats.
 With the loss of these environments, coastal communities may experience more frequent and destructive flooding, compromised water supplies and smaller or fewer beaches.
 Events that impact development or infrastructure may cause the release of hazardous substances into the environment such as heating fuel and sewage.
 Further, vegetative and construction material debris may accumulate on beaches and shorelines.
 These impacts may potentially increase as a result of climate change and sea level rise.
 Impact on State Economy The New Jersey coast is an important part of the state's economy including the Atlantic City entertainment industry.
-Public Confidence in the State's Governance Governmental response, on all levels - state, county and municipal, requires direct actions that must be immediate and effective to maintain public confidence.
+Public Confidence Governmental response, on all levels - state, county and municipal, requires direct actions that must be immediate and in the State's effective to maintain public confidence.
+Governance

-Table 9-2 Consequence Analysis - Dam and Levee Failures
+Table 10.0-4 Consequence Analysis - Dam and Levee Failures